ibbles/Hvergelmir/README.md

   * Process selection.
 Use the ==ID== markers in the Valgrind log to select only the lines belonging to a given ID.
 * 1.0.0 Public release.

-## Current status ##

-Building data structures and helper classes required to read and manipulate the Valgrind errors.
-The goal is the 0.1.0 release.

 ## File organization ##